maybelinot/yamx/README.md

 ### Extra functionality

-Some parts of the library don't have general support yet and available only as set of `extra` tools to work with specific format of conditionssuch as
+Some parts of the library don't have general support yet and available only as set of `extra` tools to work with specific format of conditions such as

 `defines.get("FEATURE_FLAG")`